Use junk mail to create unique recycled art for your wall. All you need is a few basic supplies and Mod Podge – and some creativity!

 Step Five: Attach hanging hardware to the back.
 TIP: I find for something small like this a triangle hanger is easiest!
 All, you do is find the center, mark it with an awl, then insert a screw. . .
 Then I attached two bumpers to the bottom.

 Your junk mail art project is ready to hang and just think – you didn’t spend that much for it!
 Wouldn’t it be fun to try this on a huge scale?
-Don’t forget to visit these other recycled projects:
+Don’t forget to visit these other unique projects: